Standing Dumbbell Arm Twists / Rotations

 Related exercises to discover

 Standing dumbbell arm twists / rotations is a gym work out exercise that targets shoulders and also involves neck & upper traps.
 Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Handstand push-ups / pushups, seated cross body shoulder stretches and your exercise (placeholder) are related exercise that target the same muscle groups as standing dumbbell arm twists / rotations.
+Seated barbell military press, seated cross over stretch and incline planks are related exercise that target the same muscle groups as standing dumbbell arm twists / rotations.
 Visit our free illustrated exercise directory for more exercises to try in your workouts.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.